-Child support disputes can bring out the worst in many parents, conjuring images of greedy ex-spouses and children who are used as pawns in games of parental posturing and revenge.
+Child support disputes during divorce can bring out the worst in many parents, conjuring images of greedy ex-spouses and children who are used as pawns in games of parental posturing and revenge.
 While there may be a certain degree of truth to some of the stereotypes, there are many myths that are prevalent in the context of children and divorce.

 - Myth: Child support payments must be spent on the child.

 Fact: No state requires child support recipients to account for expenditures or prove they were necessary to meet the child’s needs, or even whether they were spent on the children at all.

 - Myth: I can move out of state to dodge my child support obligations.